Stockton Beach: Tin City

 In the late 19th century shipwrecks on Stockton Beach were so common that two tin sheds were constructed on a part of the beach in what is now Bobs Farm near Salt Ash to hold provisions for shipwrecked sailors.
 During the Great Depression of the 1930s a group of squatters constructed a series of tin shacks at the site which is approximately 11 km south west of Anna Bay.
 During World War II the shacks were torn down to make way for an Army camp.
 Today, eleven of the shacks, known collectively as "Tin City", remain but no new shacks may be built, nor can existing shacks be rebuilt if they are destroyed by the elements.
-Tin City and the beach's sand dunes were used for several scenes in the 1979 movie Mad Max.

 Wartime history

 World War II resulted in fortifications against a possible amphibious assault by Imperial Japanese forces being installed along the beach.
 Many of these fortifications, in the form of barbed wire entanglements and concrete pyramid shaped blocks, commonly known as tank traps, may be seen along the beach.
 Some of the tank traps from the northern end of the beach have been removed and relocated to near the parking area at Birubi Point in Anna Bay while most from the southern end of the beach may be found outside Fort Wallace in Stockton.
 Some of the tank traps remain submerged and pose a hazard to swimmers.

 During World War II the beach was used as a military bombing range and Air Force pilots used to regularly drop unused bombs on the beach before landing at RAAF Base Williamtown.
 To this day it is occasionally possible to see exposed bombs in the sand.

 Stockton Beach is less than 3.5 km from RAAF Base Williamtown and is subjected to many overflights by both RAAF and civilian aircraft.
 On 10 February 1960 a CAC CA-27 Sabre from RAAF Base Williamtown crashed on the beach after overshooting its approach.
 The pilot was killed.
 The remains of this aircraft appear from time to time.